ankaAR/bestiario5e/_creatures/malformed-kraken.md

 ***Fling.*** One Medium or smaller object held or creature grappled by the kraken's tentacles is thrown up to 60 feet in a random direction and knocked prone.
 If a thrown target strikes a solid surface, the target takes 3 (1d6) puntos de daño contundente for every 10 feet it was thrown.
 If the target is thrown at another creature, that creature must succeed on a DC 16 Dexterity saving throw or take the same damage and be knocked prone.

 ***Lightning Storm.*** The kraken creates three bolts of lightning, each of which can strike a target the kraken can see within 150 feet ofit.
-A target must make a DC 16 Dexterity saving throw, taking 16 (3d10) lightning damage on a failed save, or half as much damage on a successful one.
+A target must make a DC 16 Dexterity saving throw, taking 16 (3d10) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.